 Strava is undoubtedly the most popular social platform when it comes to cycling.
 Almost all the cyclists in my local bunch use it in one way or another.
 Some are on a free account, while some pay $81.99 yearly to access Strava’s premium features.

 How do you use Strava for cycling?
-What are some of the features that Strava has that makes it so attractive to cyclists?
+What are some of the features that Strava has that make it so attractive to cyclists?